sergeykhbr/riscv_vhdl/README.md

 result (**Dhrystone per seconds**) shows performance of the CPU with integer instructions and degradation of the CPI relative ideal (simulation) case.

-** In my opinion compiler affects on benchmark results much stronger that hardware architecture and there's a lot of things should be optimized for RISC-V.
+   **In my opinion compiler affects on benchmark results much more than hardware architecture and there's a lot of work for RISC-V compiler developers.
-Use as new compiler as possible.**
+   So, use as new compiler as possible.**

 ## Repository structure